-Once an employee with disabilities has been employed, or once an existing employee identifies himself/herself as disabled, Human Resources shall work with the employing department/office to provide consultation and assistance on accommodations specific to the employee's disability.
+Once an employee with disabilities has been employed, or once an existing employee self-identifies as disabled, Human Resources shall work with the employing department/office to provide consultation and assistance on accommodations specific to the employee's disability.

 3. Students and Employees